-The story in Deutschland 83 is partly based on the activities of real spy, Rainer Rupp.
+The story in Deutschland 83 is partly based on the activities of a real spy, Rainer Rupp.
 The main difference is that Rupp was not an East German infiltrator but a West German recruited by the Stasi whilst at university.

-The Stasi asked Rupp to join NATO staff, which he did in 1977.
+The Stasi asked Rupp to join the NATO staff, which he did in 1977.
 Throughout the 1980s Rupp passed thousands of documents on NATO strategy to the Stasi.
 Rupp claims that in 1983 he transmitted documents proving that Able Archer was not a surprise attack to his Stasi handlers, and that this prevented a nuclear war.